ApsaraBudhathoki/ApsaraBudhathoki/README.md

 - I’m currently learning Btech.
 CSE(Cloud Technology and Mobile Application)
 - I’m looking to collaborate on open source web development projects.
-- I am more focusion on Javascript playing arounf frontend and node as a backend.
+- I am more focusion on Javascript playing around frontend and node as a backend.
 - I hava programming knowledge on C, Java, Python, and Javascript.
 - For version contron, I use git.
 **Language Used**